Troy Menzel: Carlton (2013-2015)

 In October 2015, Menzel was traded to Adelaide in exchange for pick 28 and Sam Kerridge.
 He had played 40 games in three years for Carlton and kicked 47 goals.

 Adelaide (2016-2017)

 After failing to play a senior game in 2016, Menzel made his debut for Adelaide in round 1, 2017, against at the Adelaide Oval.
 He kicked one goal and gained up 14 possessions as the Crows won by 56 points.

 Menzel was delisted at the end of 2017.

 Post-AFL career

 Menzel played for suburban club Tea Tree Gully in 2018, and was best on the ground in their grand final victory that year.
 This would lead to Menzel returning to Central District for two seasons before transferring to Woodville West Torrens in 2021.
 He was joined by his brother Daniel and together were instrumental in the Eagles winning their first ever back to back SANFL premiership.

+In 2025 Menzel played for the Padthaway Football Club in the Kowree Naracoorte Tatiara Football League in South East South Australia.

+For the 2026 season Menzel has signed on as playing coach of the Goolwa/Pt Elliot Football Club in the Great Southern Football League.